 ~ Heather Bradley

 The idea of providing free labor and postpartum doula care was her immediate response to serving these families.
 After devoting time to research and education, Heather became proficient in perinatal loss support and launched Pittsburgh Bereavement Doulas in August 2018.
-She is trained through Resolve Through Sharing as a perinatal bereavement coordinator and trainer.
+She is trained through Resolve Through Sharing by Marie Walter, as a perinatal bereavement coordinator and trainer, and through Baby Loss Family Advisors /Baby Loss Doulas, having found a wonderful mentor and friend in Sherokee Ilse.
+Currently, she is training to become a Pregnancy Loss Group Facilitator through The Institute for the Study of Birth, Breath and Death.

 In her free time, she loves planning her next adventure with Andrew, cooking family dinners for their 6 children, crafting, reading non-fiction, and gardening.